sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-special-characters.rst

    :width: 100%

-To Remove Any Special character in data
+To Remove Any Special character in Data
 ------------

-``FindAndReplaceUsingRegex`` processor find and replaces the special characters with empty space in the columns
+``FindAndReplaceUsingRegex`` processor finds and replaces the special characters with empty space in the columns.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^